 For decades, many gisaeng hid their identity and worked “regular” jobs to earn money.
 However, with renewed interest and government support for preserving Korean arts, the former gisaeng, who were then elderly, came out into the public sphere and joined efforts to ensure the longevity of traditional Korean arts.

 The Legacy of Patriarchy

-The end of the Joseon Dynasty feels like such a long time ago; partly because of the more vivid memories of war and South Korea’s rapid modernization.
-However, the cultural inheritance of the Joseon Dynasty, especially when it comes to women are clearly evident.
+The end of the Joseon Dynasty feels like such a long time ago – partly because of the more vivid memories of war and South Korea’s rapid modernization.
+However, the cultural inheritance of the Joseon Dynasty, especially when it comes to women, is clearly evident.

 It’s ironic that while Korea used to be a sex tourism destination for the Japanese, Korean men make up one of the largest groups that come to the Philippines as sex tourists.
 There’s even a term for the offspring of Korean men and Filipino women – Kopinos.
 They’re often abandoned by their Korean fathers who return to Korea to live their “upstanding” lives.
 The same way Joseon yangban men turned to gisaeng for flirtation and sexual comfort and then seamlessly went back to their “moral” Confucian ideals.
 There are even reports of how half of all Korean men have paid for sex.

 It’s seen in the gender inequality data in South Korea, which is consistently one of the highest in the world.
 In 2018, the gender pay gap was around 34.1% (OECD average 13.1%).14 OECD data showed that the female employment rate was 56.1% (OECD average is 59.3%).